Helen Block Lewis

 Helen Block Lewis (August 22, 1913 – January 18, 1987) was an American psychiatrist and psychoanalyst.
 Her work pioneered the study of the differences between guilt and shame.
 She founded the journal Psychoanalytic Psychology, taught at universities, was the psychoanalysis division president of the American Psychological Association, and wrote several books.
 Her books include Shame and Guilt in Neurosis, Psychic War in Men and Women, Freud and Modern Psychology volume 1 and 2, Sex and the Superego, and The Role of Shame in Symptom Formation.

 Personal life and death

 Helen Block Lewis was born on Henry Street in Manhattan, New York City, in 1913.
 She was a first-generation American and her parents were Eastern European Jews.
-While attending Barnard College at age 16, Lewis was in charge of the student newspaper and became a communist Lewis graduated from Columbia University with a doctorate degree.
+While attending Barnard College at age 16, Lewis was in charge of the student newspaper and became a communist.
+Lewis graduated from Columbia University with a doctorate degree.
 She married classicist Naphtali Lewis.
-Her daughter is psychiatrist Judith Lewis Herman and Lewis encouraged her in academia while suggesting that she attend medical school to have "more power".
+Her daughter is psychiatrist Judith Herman and Lewis encouraged her in academia while suggesting that she attend medical school to have "more power".
 Lewis also had a son John B. and two grandchildren.
 Lewis died at age 73 due to cancer at her Cambridge, Massachusetts, home on January 18, 1987.